smurthys/smurthys.github.io/engagement.md

 Much of this section is for institutions outside the USA.
 (The US structure is quite different.)

-I strongly recommend that the head of the host department (typically Computer Science or Information Science) or someone in institutional leadership be the sole contact person for all communication with me.
-Regardless, the contact should be someone with the position and influence within the institution to coordinate, plan, and execute the engagement.
+I strongly recommend that the **head of the host department** (typically Computer Science or Information Science) or **someone in institutional leadership** be the sole contact person for all communication with me.
+Regardless, the contact person should be someone with the position and influence within the institution to coordinate, plan, and execute the engagement.
 They will also need sufficient knowledge of the academic portion of the engagement.
 For example, they should be familiar with academic schemes and syllabi if organizing a guest lecture to students.

+I recommend the engagement have the backing of institutional leadership: Institutional support adds "gravity" to the engagement which in turn boosts audience participation (both students and faculty).
+While I am happy to engage any audience, appropriate organization and receiption are necessary for my own satisfaction from the engagement.
+They are also a way to recognize and reciprocate my effort.

 **Typical engagement process:**